DataDog/dd-trace-dotnet/README.md

 Due to [this issue](https://github.com/dotnet/sdk/issues/335) in the .NET Core SDK, to build projects that target the .NET Framework and of , you'll need [this workaround](https://github.com/dotnet/netcorecli-fsc/wiki/.NET-Core-SDK-rc4#using-net-framework-as-targets-framework-the-osxunix-build-fails).

-### Setup
+### CoreCLR submodule

-This project makes use of git submodules.
-Clone this repository with the `--recurse-submodules` option or run the following commands after cloning this repository:
+This project makes use of git submodules to include required [CoreCLR](https://github.com/dotnet/coreclr) C++ headers.
+T build the C++ project, clone this repository with the `--recurse-submodules` option or run the following commands after cloning this repository:

 ```
 git submodule init